How could obesity affect my baby?

 If you're obese, your health care provider will closely monitor your pregnancy.
 Depending on the circumstances, your health care provider might recommend:

 - Early testing for gestational diabetes.
 For women at average risk of gestational diabetes, a screening test called the glucose challenge test is often done between weeks 24 and 28 of pregnancy.
-If you're obese and pregnant, your health care provider might recommend the screening test earlier in your pregnancy — perhaps even at your first prenatal visit.
+If you're obese, your health care provider might recommend the screening test earlier — perhaps even at your first prenatal visit.
 If your test results are normal, you'll likely repeat the screening test between weeks 24 and 28 of pregnancy.
+If results are abnormal, you'll need further testing.
+Your health care provider will advise you on blood sugar monitoring and control.

 - Delayed fetal ultrasound.
-Fetal ultrasound is an imaging technique that uses high-frequency sound waves to produce images of the baby in your uterus.
 Fetal ultrasound is typically done between weeks 18 and 20 of pregnancy to evaluate a baby's growth and development.
 Since ultrasound waves don't easily penetrate abdominal fat tissue, however, obesity during pregnancy can interfere with the effectiveness of fetal ultrasound.
 Ultrasound results might be more detailed if the test is done a few weeks later, such as between weeks 20 and 22 of pregnancy.

 - Frequent prenatal visits.
 As your pregnancy progresses, your health care provider might recommend more frequent prenatal visits to monitor your health and your baby's health.
-Regular fetal ultrasounds might be recommended as well.
-The ultrasounds can help your health care provider evaluate your baby's growth and plan for your delivery.
+Regular fetal ultrasounds might be recommended to help your health care provider evaluate your baby's growth and plan for your delivery.

 What steps can I take to promote a healthy pregnancy?